Living or moving outside the UK

 If we’ve closed your savings and/or current account

 You can claim all your savings, current accounts and cash ISAs together on the same form.
-Here’s how to claim your money if your address is in the EEA.
+Here’s how to claim your money if your address is outside the UK.

 Haven’t received anything from us?

 Our answers are correct at the time of writing on 11 April 2023.
 Things could change, so check this page regularly for the most up-to-date information.

 Why have you contacted me?

 Barclays UK products are designed for customers within the UK and we’re continually reviewing the services we offer to customers living outside the UK.

 We’ll contact you directly if you’re affected by the changes.
 We’ll give you as much notice as we can if you need to take any action and we’ll make closing your accounts as simple as possible.

 We’re sorry if you’re affected by these changes – we want to thank you for being a customer and we hope that, if you return to the UK, you’ll bank with us again.